 Therefore, fitness is not a once-off assessment but is considered on an ongoing basis throughout the registration cycle, including during the monitoring and inspection of a designated centre.
-This ensures that the registered provider, PPIM's and persons in charge of the centre remain fit to be the registered provider or to participate in its management.
+This ensures that the registered provider and all persons participating in the management of the centre remain fit to be the registered provider or to participate in its management.